alexandrastna/AI-for-ESG/README.md

 ## Data Disclaimer

+⚠️ **Note**: Due to file size limitations and copyright considerations, the raw PDF documents (annual reports, earnings call transcripts, etc.) are **not included in this repository**.
-⚠️ **Note**: This repository does not include raw data due to copyright and size limitations.
-However, all documents are publicly accessible and full methodology is reproducible.
+However, all files used in this project are publicly available online on the official investor relations websites of the selected companies, and full methodology is reproducible..

 ## 📚 Table of Contents